Caffeinboy/LDR-array-with-smart-dust-calculation-using-the-reflection/README.md

-# Solar Panel Cleaning System using ESP32 + Arduino UNO
+# Smart Dust calculation using the reflection by the LDR array

 An intelligent solar panel cleaning system focused on **accurate dust detection using a 3-LDR + 3-LED reflective sensing array**, combined with automatic cleaning using an ESP32 (Master) and Arduino UNO (Slave).